eoscanada/eosc/docs/content/en/documentation.md

 ---
-title: Hugo Documentation
+title: eosc documentation
-linktitle: Hugo
+linktitle: eosc
-description: Hugo is the world's fastest static website engine.
-It's written in Go (aka Golang) and developed by bep, spf13 and friends.
+description: eosc is an open source swiss-army knife for the EOS.IO blockchain.
+It is written in Go and runs on all platforms.
-date: 2017-02-01
+date: 2018-09-01
-publishdate: 2017-02-01
+publishdate: 2018-09-01
 menu:
   main:
     parent: "section name"